KEEPING SAFE ONLINE

 As part of our whole school & college approach to online safety, this page brings together information for parents and carers to help them better understand the risks associated with using new technologies, including the internet and mobile phones, and what you can do to minimise these risks.

 All students are taught how to keep themselves safe on the internet through whole school assemblies, computing lessons and are regularly reminded through different areas of the curriculum.
 This includes thinking about the information they put online, how to keep their social networking profiles private and where to go if they have concerns.
-All students and their parents / carers sign an acceptable use policy for using computers within school & college.
+All students and their parents / carers sign an acceptable use/behaviour policy for using ICT within school & college.
 Access to the internet is filtered which means that unsafe and unsuitable material is blocked.
 We also have online safety monitoring software installed on the computers.
 This is specifically designed to identify inappropriate use of computers and to encourage their responsible use.

 We have an Online Safety Group that meets every half term.
 The purpose of the group is to create a culture that incorporates the principles of digital safety and awareness across all elements of school & college life.
 The group proactively engages staff, pupils, governors and parents/carers in activities that promote the agreed principles of online safety.
 We work to create a safe learning environment by educating the school community about online safety risks, such as cyberbullying, online predators and identity theft.
 Additionally, we provide resources and strategies for staying safe online and respond to incidents that may occur.
 The main goal is to ensure that everyone is aware of the potential dangers of the internet and equipped with the knowledge and skills to protect themselves online.

 The group is made up of the Chair of Governors, Online Safety Lead, Deputy Headteacher, ICT Manager, Associate Senior Leader, PSHE Lead, Computing & ICT Lead, Teaching Assistant and pupils.

 Effects of Social Media on Children

 The Fostering Network